Two is better than one.

 Yes, chinchillas can be alone and live alone.
 Period.

 At the end of the day, it’s imperative to understand that a chinchilla can absolutely be alone under the correct circumstances.

 Be sure to show your chinchilla some love and affection and your chinchilla will thrive and grow old with you at your home.

 It’s a great journey and chinchillas 100% make a great pet to own.

-Be sure to share your stories and drop a comment below.
+Be sure to share those thoughts, stories, and concerns by dropping a comment below.

-Me and “chili” appreciate you and will catch you next time.
+As always, Chili and I appreciate you stopping by and reading today and we will see you again next time.

 Leave a Reply